rlau929/Election-Analysis/README.md

 ## Summary
-The results showed that there is a total of 369,711 votes -The winner is Diana DeGette with 272,892 total vote count at 73.8% winning percentage.
+The results showed that there is a total of 369,711 votes
+1) The winner is Diana DeGette with 272,892 total vote count at 73.8% winning percentage.
+2) The largest county turnout is Denver